Quick Start Guide

 System Docker Container

-To make the container survive during the reboots, you can create the /opt/burmilla/bin/start.sh script, and add the Docker start line to launch the Docker at each startup.
+To make the container survive during the reboots, you can create the /opt/rancher/bin/start.sh script, and add the Docker start line to launch the Docker at each startup.

 Using ROS #